Amazon growth slows, while profit margins expand

 "The message there is North America was better than expected but international was softer.
 The question is ...
 'Is this a reflection of macro trends in Europe, or is there something else going on there?'" said Telsey Advisory Group analyst Tom Forte.

 Europe's lackluster economies are weighing on corporate sales in the region - even for fast-growing e-commerce businesses.
-EBay Inc, Amazon's main rival, reported disappointing results last week and noted European weakness.
+EBay Inc (EBAY.O), Amazon's main rival, reported disappointing results last week and noted European weakness.

 Amazon's revenue rose 22 percent to $16.07 billion, propelled by growing sales of digital content, cloud-computing services and gains in its main retail business.
 But it was a decline from 36 percent growth in the first quarter of 2012.